evelinakireilyte/Pacman/README.md

 ## Project Overview

 Pac-Man is a 1980’s maze action game.
 The player controls Pac-Man, eating all the dots inside an enclosed maze while avoiding four ghosts.

-Many different versions of Pac-Man have been built as a way to learn and solidify programming basics and establish logical approach for implementation.
 Classic Pac-man was my first project as part of General Assembly's Software Engineering Immersive (SEI) course.
 It was a solo project built in 9 days implementing the skills learned over the first three weeks of the SEI program.
+Many different versions of Pac-Man have been built as a way to learn and solidify programming basics and establish a logical approach for implementation.

 ## Deployment: